How to Get Rid of Silverfish

 Pyrethrin, the active ingredient in the flea and tick collars you may use on your pets, is a somewhat safer alternative if you’re considering chemicals, but it should also be used with caution.

-When to Seek an Exterminator
+When to Seek an Exterminator for Silverfish

 If all efforts to resolve an infestation have been unsuccessful, don't hesitate to contact an exterminator who can offer services to get rid of silverfish and install deterrents to prevent them from returning.